hpladds/Pic_Box/README.md

 The "Neo_Fill.py" script controls the NeoPixel ring lights; check Adafruit for configuration instuctions.
 The "picamera_time.py" script controls the Pi Camera module v2, and "stepper_code.py" controls the movement of the stepper motor.

 The "bash_sync.sh" script calls all three python scripts.
-I believe this creates three simultaneously running processes with each process running one of the scripts.
-This allows me to klugily avoid the more difficult process of writing one python script with multi-processing/threading.
+This creates simultaneously running processes that run the scripts.
+This allowed me to klugily avoid the more difficult process of writing one python script with multi-processing/threading.